gaberull/gaberull/README.md

 - [Project 4](https://github.com/gaberull/project4) - Project written in Java for course at OU

 *I have several more, but I thought this list was long enough.
-If you want to see them, ask me!*
+If you want to see them, ask me and I'll make them public!*

 <!--
 Complete list of emoji: